 Even more interesting is that the explosion happened just beside the already decrepit 3 Battalion Army Barracks in Effurun-Warri.
 The military barracks looks currently like a shanty town but I remember when it was a place of pride.
-Was the barracks established to protect the oil pipeline lines in the area or has the encampment evolved, unrecognisably, into a serious strategic military vulnerability?
+Were the barracks established to protect the oil pipeline lines in the area or has the encampment evolved, unrecognisably, into a serious strategic military vulnerability?
 The “war on oil bunkering” has to be seriously questioned.
 An easy retaliation “hotspot” in the “war on bunkering” appears to have emerged.

-Countless Nigerians take it for granted that the GON can locate oil pipelines wherever they choose even when they run through long established communities.
+Countless Nigerians take it for granted that the GON can locate oil pipelines wherever they choose even when they run through long-established communities.
 These communities rapidly become “oil sacrifice zones” because their economic usefulness is indispensable but their livelihoods, protection and safety from the pipelines never thought of.
 That a military barrack will become an “oil sacrifice zone” in Nigeria is irony in the highest.